What to do when you discover a bee swarm

 Apiculture NZ Swarm Collection

-Find contact details for APINZ beekeepers who will pick up
+Find contact details for APINZ beekeepers who will pick up a swarm, NZ-wide:

 Post on this page and a local NZ beekeeper will be in touch to help

 WHY A SWARM IS REALLY A BRAIN, TRYING TO FIND A NEW HOME

 There are several reasons why a hive will swarm.
 This is when the queen and often half or more of the bees will abandon their hive/home in search of a new one.
 The reasons include time of year (spring, summer), lack of food or not enough room to store food to feed the hive, and too many new queens growing.
 When it all comes together, the queen and her court will leave.

 Thomas Seeley is a US biologist who has really got his hands dirty when it comes to the dynamics of swarms.
 He likens each bee to a neuron and the collective swarm to a brain, trying to work out where is the best new home for the hive.
 Not too big, not too small, defensible.
 It’s known as swarm intelligence and it’s the same idea when you see huge flocks of birds seeming to move as one, or schools of fish doing the same thing.